Inocence/seek-employee-frontend/README.md

 # seek-employee-frontend

-This is an employee-side frontend project modeled after seek.com.au
+This is an employee-side frontend project for a job-seeking application.